Aikon-platform/discover-api/README.md

 Inside `$DATA_FOLDER/data`, add models and necessary files for the demos inside their respective sub-folders.

 It should have started the docker, check it is the case with:
-- `docker logs demowebsiteapi --tail 50`: show last 50 log messages
+- `docker logs demoapi --tail 50`: show last 50 log messages
 - `docker ps`: show running docker containers
 - `curl 127.0.0.1:8001/<installed_app>/monitor`: show if container receives requests
-- `docker exec demowebsiteapi /bin/nvidia-smi`: checks that docker communicates with nvidia
+- `docker exec demoapi /bin/nvidia-smi`: checks that docker communicates with nvidia
-- `docker exec -it demowebsiteapi /bin/bash`
+- `docker exec -it demoapi /bin/bash`

 The API is now accessible locally at `http://localhost:8001`.